Jet fuel

 Jet fuel or aviation turbine fuel (ATF, also abbreviated avtur) is a type of aviation fuel designed for use in aircraft powered by gas-turbine engines.
 It is colorless to straw-colored in appearance.
 The most commonly used fuels for commercial aviation are Jet A and Jet A-1, which are produced to a standardized international specification.
 The only other jet fuel commonly used in civilian turbine-engine powered aviation is Jet B, which is used for its enhanced cold-weather performance.

 Jet fuel is a mixture of a variety of hydrocarbons.
 Because the exact composition of jet fuel varies widely based on petroleum source, it is impossible to define jet fuel as a ratio of specific hydrocarbons.
 Jet fuel is therefore defined as a performance specification rather than a chemical compound.
 Furthermore, the range of molecular mass between hydrocarbons (or different carbon numbers) is defined by the requirements for the product, such as the freezing point or smoke point.
 Kerosene-type jet fuel (including Jet A and Jet A-1, JP-5, and JP-8) has a carbon number distribution between about 8 and 16 (carbon atoms per molecule); wide-cut or naphtha-type jet fuel (including Jet B and JP-4), between about 5 and 15.

 History

 Fuel for piston-engine powered aircraft (usually a high-octane gasoline known as avgas) has a high volatility to improve its carburetion characteristics and high autoignition temperature to prevent preignition in high compression aircraft engines.
-Turbine engines (like diesel engines) can operate with a wide range of fuels because fuel is injected into the hot combustion chamber.
+Turbine engines (as with diesel engines) can operate with a wide range of fuels because fuel is injected into the hot combustion chamber.
 Jet and gas turbine (turboprop, helicopter) aircraft engines typically use lower cost fuels with higher flash points, which are less flammable and therefore safer to transport and handle.

 The first axial compressor jet engine in widespread production and combat service, the Junkers Jumo 004 used on the Messerschmitt Me 262A fighter and the Arado Ar 234B jet recon-bomber, burned either a special synthetic "J2" fuel or diesel fuel.
 Gasoline was a third option but unattractive due to high fuel consumption.
 Other fuels used were kerosene or kerosene and gasoline mixtures.

+Pressure to move from Jet fuel to sustainable aviation fuel, aka Aviation biofuel, has existed since before the 2016 Paris Agreement.